New & Used Maserati Ghibli : In Depth

 The Ghibli is the newest addition in the Maserati lineup, and a luxury sport sedan that competes with the Jaguar XFR, Audi S6, and Cadillac CTS-V. The car may be completely new, but the name has a long history.

-The Ghibli name itself is derived from an Arabic word meaning "hot wind from the Sahara Desert."
+The name itself is derived from an Arabic word meaning "hot wind from the Sahara Desert."
 Fortunately the car isn't so inhospitable as its name.

 First launched in 1966, the first Ghibli was a V-8-powered grand tourer with a two-door layout and styling by Giorgetto Giugiaro.
 Its low-slung proportions and powerful engine (up to 350 horsepower in SS models) made it a favorite of sports car aficionados of the time.